 I got an offer from the DA’s Office to be an Assistant District Attorney.
 Tough decision.
 My father and wife twisted my arm to go.
 There was talk of sending me to Headquarters as a department lawyer anyway, and I only went on the job because I didn’t want to be a lawyer in the first place.

 Moreover, as much fun as Squad 12 was, it was becoming “too” much fun at times.
 Any old cop reading this will know what I mean.
-And so I left the SCPD, with deep regrets, but fond memories.
-And began a long haul as something much better than a lawyer – a prosecutor.
+So I left the SCPD, with deep regrets, but fond memories and began a long haul as something much better than a lawyer–a prosecutor.